 Rather than prescribing drugs to address the problems Dr Hudziak and his colleagues were trying to find out whether an activity such as musical training could reverse the effects of depression for example.
 It does seem that the more a child works at a musical instrument their attention gets better, lower anxiety and better emotional control.
 Music actually also helped memory, attention and organisational skills.
 The result seems to be that children do become more rounded.

 It strikes me as a tragedy that so many children do not have access to instrumental music lessons.
-They miss out on the pleasure of learning an instrument and all that involves and we learn that it also deprives them of the mental health benefits.
+They miss out on the pleasure of learning an instrument and we learn that it also deprives them of the mental health benefits.
 It has been demonstrated that learning a musical instrument helps the brain to be better able to solve complex mathematical problems and help improve reading comprehension.

 Pupils with a practical engagement in music tend to concentrate better in class, are better able to problem solve, work better with others and generally perform better in exams.